Modyo CLI

 # Installation

-command, which allows you to initialize a project with predefined front-end architectural decisions using Modyo's base template or with an experience from the Dynamic Framework (opens new window) catalog.
+To use the Modyo Command Line, you must first install it globally on your local machine.
+This will enable the modyo-cli command, which allows you to initialize a project with predefined front-end architectural decisions using Modyo's base template or with an experience from the Dynamic Framework (opens new window) catalog.

 You have two options to use the Modyo CLI: